dzahariev/home-media-server-pi/README.md

 - Plex (on plex subdomain)
 - Calibre (on calibre subdomain)
 - MeTube (on metube subdomain)
+- PostgeSQL (not exposed, used through internal network)
+- Keycloak (on keycloak subdomain)
 ## Prepare
 Adjust the .env file content by setting the base folder, domain, and secrets, or create a new file named .env.pi and use it instead.